-Please visit me on Facebook at Kardmkr Greeting Cards and visit my booth at the IVC Craft Show on April 15th in Chillicothe.
+Please visit me on Facebook at Kardmkr Greeting Cards and visit my booth at the IVC Craft Show on October 21st, 2017 in Chillicothe, Il.

 Thursday, February 19, 2015